 If you rely on a partner or spouse for money, what happens if you one day suddenly find yourself alone?
 You could either go through a divorce, lose your spouse to an untimely death, not have the proper estate planning in place, or fall victim to financial mismanagement.

-We all have about a 2-3 year grace period to take a break from work to raise a family, go to graduate school, or travel the world before a prospective employer starts souring on your time away.
+We all have about a 2-3 year grace period to take a break from work.
+The time can be spent to raise a family, go to graduate school, or travel the world before a prospective employer starts souring on your time away.
 This is why it’s imperative that all of us continue to keep our skills sharp despite being stay at home parents.

 With the proliferation of freelance work through the internet, there is simply no reason to ever let our skills become irrelevant.

 How To Get Your Spouse To Go Back To Work After Having A Baby